- List prior knowledge of Hanukkah

 - Cut enough candle patterns out of heavy tag board so the class can share.
 If you are using centers, seven patterns should be enough.

 - Cut cellophane into candle-size pieces.

-Step 1: As a group, list what the children already know about Hanukkah on the chart.
+Step 1: As a group, list what the children already know about Hanukkah on the chart paper or interactive whiteboard.

-Step 2: Read A Picture Book of Hanukkah by David Adler (Scholastic).
+Step 2: Read A Picture Book of Hanukkah by David Adler aloud to the class.

-Step 3: Using Kidspiration, list what the children learned about Hanukkah.
+Step 3: Return to the chart paper or interactive whiteboard and list what the children learned about Hanukkah.